 I’m on the train to England now and will be flying home to America tomorrow morning.
 It’s weird because part of me feels like I am only going away on a wee holiday, but the other part of me fears this may be forever.
 (Yes, that part is the slightly hysterical and panicky part.
 I blame the Frances 3.0 upgrade for that glitch!)

 So, what’s next?
 Well, I will arrive at my sister-in-law’s house in a couple of hours and will have a lovely afternoon and evening with her before what should be an early night.
 Then we’ll wake up early, early tomorrow morning to make our way to the airport where I will board a plane back to America.

 And what happens when I get back to America?
 Well, I will be picked up by one of my sisters and will have a lovely day or two with her and her family before I head over the mountain pass to my folks’ house where I will set up camp.

-Saying goodbye to Scotland is always hard—even more so when I don’t know what my future holds.
-I mean, I’m confident that my visa will be approved and I’ll be back in time for my October 1st start date, but at the same time I am so filled with doubt about happy futures that I’m unable to be 100 percent certain about anything.
+Saying goodbye to Scotland is always hard – even more so when I don’t know what my future holds.
+I mean, I’m confident that my visa will be approved and I’ll be back in time for my 1 October start date, but at the same time, I am so filled with doubt about happy futures that I’m unable to be 100 percent certain about anything.

-Anyhow, I am saying goodbye to Scotland for now but I must be positive and look forward to saying hello to Scotland in the very near future.
-In the mean time, I need to concentrate on the joys of saying hello to America for a while where I can recharge my redneck roots with my family and friends.
+Anyhow, I am saying goodbye to Scotland for now but I must be positive and look forward to saying hello to Scotland again very soon.
+In the meantime, I need to concentrate on the joys of saying hello to America for a while where I can recharge my redneck roots with my family and friends.

 Goodbye, Scotland.
 I’ll be back as soon as I can!